-Unfortunately, like no one else, Paul is repeatedly misunderstood and misinterpreted.
+Unfortunately, Paul is repeatedly misunderstood and misinterpreted, like no one else.
 His texts and teachings were literally taken apart by the people and misused for their own purposes.
 People have created their own gospel that twisted everything Jesus taught to a point that ruined Christianity in its entirety.
 A good example of such practice is this Bible verse:

 For sin shall not have dominion over you: for ye are not under the law, but under grace.
 (Romans 6:14)